top of page

 The reason may not be what you think.

 Most of us have been there.
-You just want to want to make your partner happy and/or you just want to go to sleep.
+You just want to make your partner happy and/or you just want to go to sleep.
 So you fake it.
 (If my husband reads this: sorry honey, but it's true).
 In a 2010 study, 67% of heterosexual women admitted to occasionally faking an orgasm.
 The rub? (no pun intended) Only 20% of men think their partner has ever faked it.
 But us women aren't the only ones faking it -- 28% of men report faking orgasm as well (although as a urologist I still can't quite fathom how a guy can fake it as easily as a woman, but I'll get back to you on that).

 So why do us women fake orgasms?
 One reason might be basic biology: reproduction.
 One study showed that the more vocal a woman was helped speed up their partner's orgasm, which may increase the likelihood of conception.
 Another way to think about it is that faking an orgasm is a way to manipulate a male partner's behavior.
 (I mean, why wouldn't I fake it if I can get something out of it???)
 A less self-serving reason women might fake orgasm is simply not to hurt their partners' feelings, or even make a woman feel "normal."
 The inability to achieve climax may not only affect a partner's feelings, it can also make the woman feel abnormal as well.
 Although movies make it seem that female orgasm is inevitable every time she has sex, in reality 75-90% of women do not consistently orgasm with a partner, and 5-10% of women don't orgasm at all.